jing1tian/franky/README.md

 #### Robot State

-The robot state can be retrieved by calling the following methods:
+The robot state can be retrieved by accessing the following properties:

 * `state`: Object of type `franky.RobotState`, which extends the libfranka [franka::RobotState](https://frankaemika.github.io/libfranka/structfranka_1_1RobotState.html) structure by